Postgraduate Course: Univariate Statistics and Methodology using R (PSYL11053)

 On completion of this course, the student will be able to:

-- determine which statistical analyses are appropriate to the research designs of particular studies
+- Students should know which statistical analyses are appropriate to the research design of particular studies

 |Graduate Attributes and Skills